SKILL.md

 "$ref": "&Auditable"

-// Template pattern — $ref + $override inline in array element
+// Template pattern — object-level $ref + $override inline in array element

 "coding|[*]": [{